 The Enneagram seems like it could be a great tool to help me help others more effectively.
 To test out my idea though, I need some help.

-I’ve created Nine, 12 questions surveys to begin collecting observations between Enneagram type and eating choices.
+I've created Nine, 12 questions surveys to begin collecting observations between Enneagram type and eating choices.
 These surveys are anonymous and no personal data is collected.
-Eventually I will also add surveys specific to fitness and wellness, so sign up to be on the email list for Make Healthy Easy Enneagram News and Results right here:
+Eventually I will also add surveys specific to fitness and wellness.
+Sign up to be on the email list for Make Healthy Easy Enneagram News and Results right here:

-If you are also curious about this connection, and think of a question that would be a great addition to the surveys, submit it for consideration HERE.
+Are you also curious about this connection?
+If you think of a question that would be a great addition to the surveys, submit it for consideration HERE.

 Enneagram & Eating Surveys